 With daylight savings time just around the corner, it is time to think about other ways to prepare for a new season, and that includes checking in on your household fire safety system.
 When you set back your clocks this season, it is a good idea to take a look at your smoke detectors and ensure they have fresh batteries and are in good working order.

-It is very important to ensure fire safety protection for your home.
-According to the National Fire Protection Association, properly working smoke alarms can cut the risk of dying in reported home fires in half.
-NFPA reports that 60% of fire deaths happened in fires in homes with no smoke detectors or no working smoke detectors.
+It is very important to ensure the fire safety protection for your home is in working order.
+According to the National Fire Protection Association (NFPA), properly working smoke alarms can cut the risk of dying in reported home fires in half.
+The NFPA also states that 60% of fire deaths occurred in homes with no smoke detectors or no working smoke detectors.
 Keeping smoke alarms throughout your home for your fire safety system could save your life.

-Luckily, improving your home’s fire safety system is not hard.
-To help you out, we here at Fire and Life Safety America offer a few tips below on how to make sure your smoke detectors are ready to go for spring.
+Luckily, improving your home’s fire safety system is not difficult.
+To help you out, Fire & Life Safety America (FLSA) suggests a few life safety tips below on how to make sure your smoke detectors are ready to go.

-- Test each alarm by pushing the test button once a month.
+- Test each alarm by pressing the test button once a month.